mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 {{<img src="fuzz-openc2e.webp" caption="Within a minute of fuzzing, I found 20 unique crashes in openc2e." max-width="800px">}}

-One of the crashes is just an unterminated double quote, which confirmed my suspicion that nobody had ever fuzzed the code.
+One of the crashes was just an unterminated double quote, which confirmed my suspicion that nobody had ever fuzzed the code.

 ```
 * The following line crashes openc2e's CAOS lexer.